astronomy-commons/lsdb/.github/ISSUE_TEMPLATE/4-release_tracker.md

 - [ ] tag in github
 - [ ] confirm on [pypi](https://pypi.org/manage/project/hats/releases/)

+*At this point, you may want to skip down to do the hats conda release first, then return here and do the rest--the conda-forge release process can take a little while once triggered.*

 ### lsdb

 - [ ] update pinned versions (e.g. hats and nested) (or confirm no updates to pins)